smartboot/smart-socket/README.md

 The same protocol and message processing model can be used for both client and server communication.

 ---

-# Use Cases

-## Custom TCP Protocols

-Build communication systems for:

-* Industrial protocols
-* Private communication protocols
-* Real-time applications

----

-## IoT Communication

-Suitable for:

-* Device connections
-* Gateway applications
-* Long-lived TCP communication

----

-## Infrastructure Components

-smart-socket can be used as the communication foundation for:

-* Message systems
-* RPC components
-* Custom clients
-* Network services

----

 # Ecosystem

-smart-socket is part of the smartboot open-source ecosystem and provides the communication foundation for multiple projects.
+smart-socket is part of the smartboot open-source ecosystem.
+It provides the networking foundation for a range of lightweight, high-performance projects.

 ## Feat

-A lightweight Java application framework for modern backend development.
+A lightweight Java application framework for building modern backend services.

 Features:

-* Lightweight runtime
+* Lightweight runtime with minimal overhead
-* Simple programming model
+* Simple and productive programming model
-* High-performance web services
+* High-performance web service development

 Repository: